New normal. Pivot. Unforeseen circumstances. Unprecedented time.

 Make it personal

 Because the most important person you lead in your group is you.
-Check in with them regularly.
+While leading in crisis, it’s important to check in with volunteers regularly.
 (In fact, click here for ideas to help.)
 Find creative ways to help your SGLs live in community.
 Create a space for them to share how they’re doing, invite prayer, and have fun together!
 Consider:

 - Virtual game nights (Jackbox, House Party—the possibilities are endless)